NotRllyRn/cs50g/final/README.md

 I had to create another UI element for this part because for later, I will have to have a sort of storage of water and food for the cats.
 I didn't feel like a backpack system was needed and instead opted for 2 bars on the right side of your screen.
 One would be for food and the other for water.
 It would just show how much food and water you had.
 This is also how I gave functionality to the fountain and fridge.
 When you touched the fridge or fountain, it will refill your corresponding bar.
 A cool thing I added was if a cat ran into it, it would actually "eat" or "drink" and fix its own bar.

 I could then generate the cats and I made an algorithm that would check where the cats are and if they are colliding with any objects it would move the cat to a new position.
 This will randomly generate any where from 4-6 cats per game.
+Obviously, if you make all the cats happy, you win the game like the goal said so.

+To make the game have a goal and defeat state which is required, I added a timer that you have to beat in order to win the game.
+If the timer runs out before you can make all the cats happy, you lose and you go into the defeated state.
+The timer was just made by using modulo and a comparison of the timer to a current added time variable.
+Every frame I just add delta time to the variable.
+I decided to start off at 5 minutes.
+To make the timer appear on the screen, I used format to make it timer-readable.
+Then I just reused a text ui element which is updated every frame.

-### Cats
+### **Cats**

 The cats are a big part of this game so I had to make sure they had a lot of states and functionality / things they can do.
 The first thing I did was try to make the idle and walk state working with animations.
 After this, I got the idea to add more states like sleeping, laying, itching and more stuff like that.
 The animation pack that I used for the cats had these extra animations so I decided to use them.